Physics help from experts.

 Einstein's photoelectric equation is:

-h is Planck's constant equal to 6.626x10-34 joules/second
+his Planck's constant equal to 6.626x10-34 joules/second

 W is the Work function.
 It's the work necessary to remove electrons from the surface of the material.
 In the equation it is in joules.
 It may have to be converted from electron-volts (divide by 1.6x10-19).

 1/2mv2 is the maximum kinetic energy of the ejected electrons (can also be expressed as Emax or maximum kinetic energy) in joules.